microsoft/AdaMix/README.md

 ```
 @article{wang2022adamix,
   title={AdaMix: Mixture-of-Adapter for Parameter-efficient Tuning of Large Language Models},
-  author={Wang, Yaqing and Mukherjee, Subhabrata and Liu, Xiaodong and Gao, Jing and Awadallah, Ahmed Hassan and Gao, Jianfeng},
+  author={Wang, Yaqing and Agarwal, Sahaj and Mukherjee, Subhabrata and Liu, Xiaodong and Gao, Jing and Awadallah, Ahmed Hassan and Gao, Jianfeng},
   journal={arXiv preprint arXiv:2205.12410},
   year={2022}
 }